peakshift/bitcoin-ux/payments/hide-sensitive-info.md

 #### Luno Wallet

-On this wallet,  there is also no "hide balnce" button or toogle.
+On this wallet,  there is also no "hide balance" button or toggle.
 By tapping on the balance, it becomes hidden and the "Luno logo" is displayed in it's place.

 #### user flow